This manual is a guide for the GNU Web Translators.

 First and foremost, find at least one person for peer review.
 You will review her translations, and she will review yours (at least in the beginning).
 Being a team leader does not mean that you cannot make mistakes; everyone does.
 The mutual review (especially if done by a larger group) is crucial for the quality of the translation process.
 Too many errors are just missed (especially if they are obvious) when the translator does a final review of her own translation.

-It is good to establish a practice: Do not commit officially (i.e. in ‘www’, which will appear online at http://gnu.org immediately) a translation that is not yet reviewed by someone else who is not the translator.
+It is good to establish a practice: Do not commit officially (i.e. in ‘www’, which will appear online at https://www.gnu.org immediately) a translation that is not yet reviewed by someone else who is not the translator.
 Always perform a final review yourself even if the translation has been checked by another member of the team.
 In other words, every translation installed at gnu.org should pass through your hands (read: eyes).

 One common technique for performing such reviews is to use a mailing list—the translator sends the new translation and participants comment on specific parts, quoting them appropriately.
 The benefit of this approach is that it is straightforward, but the drawback is that there is no automatic “record” about the conclusion of the specific discussion (or sub-thread) and sometimes such discussions easily digress, making it even harder to come up with a solution.

-The team leader has to make sure that prospective translations are reviewed, that they do not contain obvious errors and/or confusing expressions and that they match the spirit and intention of the original essay.
+The team leader has to make sure that prospective translations are reviewed, that they do not contain obvious errors and confusing expressions and that they match the spirit and intention of the original essay.
 However, many teams tend to suffer from a specific problem: team members rely on the leader to make these extensive reviews.
 That is fine, as far as it goes, and the leader should always review translations before installing them in the repository—but it is nearly impossible (especially for a large team) to rely on a single person for such tasks.
 Team co-ordinators often do not manage to make such reviews in time, resulting in frustration among the team members and generally slowing the translation process.

 A solution to this specific problem is to distribute the load among more people.
-For example: Member D makes a translation of foo.html and uploads foo.lang.po in the translation project's repository at Savannah, marking the relevant task as “Ready for Test” (of course, the equivalent is sending a message with the attached translation to the team's mailing list, or similar).
+For example: Member D makes a translation of foo.html and uploads foo.lang.po in the translation project’s repository at Savannah, marking the relevant task as “Ready For Test” (of course, the equivalent is sending a message with the attached translation to the team’s mailing list, or similar).
 Then Member A, B and C (or only A and B if C is currently busy) review it independently and post comments/suggestions/errors in the bug tracker.
 Discussion goes on between them and D, problems are rectified and finally the leader (who may happen to be one of A, B, C, D) makes a final review.
 It is easier to make the final review when most of the issues are already fixed in previous revisions.
 Finally, the translation is published.
 The result is better quality of the translation (since more people looked at it) and the whole burden does not fall solely on the shoulders of the leader.
 You can also set up an internal formal rule: If a member makes a translation, he has to review another one (or two) as well.

 Some translations can take a fairly long time—the typical example is a complicated essay or a transcript of a speech.
 It is best to avoid duplicate work by indicating, or better—recording, that someone is working on this specific article.
 The ‘Tasks’ tracker is suitable for this purpose.

-It is prudent to discuss the most convenient naming scheme and practice among team members, and publish the convention and/or rules at the team's homepage.
+It is prudent to discuss the most convenient naming scheme and practice among team members, and publish the convention or rules at the team’s homepage.
 Note that you can create Custom Fields in the trackers, and resolved bugs can be searched based on these custom values.

 Thus, a possible straightforward way to manage these tasks is:

 If you use a certain facility (i.e. a bug tracking system) to manage bugs in translations, it is best to take advantage of generic.lang.html and advertise it on every page.
-See generic.LANG.html, for details.
+See generic.html, for details.

 It is important to record somehow that this published translation still lacks appropriate review.
 If the suggestion in the previous section is implemented, it would mean leaving the relevant task ‘Open’ and ‘Ready For Test’ despite the translation being officially online.
 You may also add a comment to the PO file.